benunsworth/benunsworth.github.io/_posts/2025-07-30-LGR-new-council-website.md

 * making local government participative, open and accountable
 * communicating with authority and trust
 * making great digital and user-centred publishing easy
-* delivery by an agile team who working in the open
+* delivery by an agile team who work in the open

 ## Get close to the LGR delivery team